Frequently Asked Questions

 4. Are employees required to participate?

-No. This annual charitable giving program is purely voluntary and a personal decision; however, one of our core values is to give back to local communities.
+No. This annual charitable giving program is purely voluntary and a personal decision; however, one of the City’s core values is to give back to local communities.
+The Campaign is a manifestation of those values because it provides employees and retirees with an opportunity to make a collective impact.

-No. The site will be open for active pledging beginning October 26th until February 16th.
+No. The giving portal will be open for active pledging beginning November 9, 2020, and ending December 31, 2020.

 6. Can I donate to any nonprofit organization?

-7. Is there a limit on how much or how little I can pledge?
+7. Is there a limit to how much or how little I can pledge?

 8. If I do not feel comfortable entering my information on the web, is there another way for me to make a pledge?